Saudi Arabia lobby in the United States: Power of the lobby

-The long and corrupt history of American-Saudi relations centers around the kingdom's vast reserves of easily extractable oil, of course.
+The long history of American-Saudi relations centers around the kingdom's vast reserves of easily extractable oil, of course.
 Ever since President Franklin D. Roosevelt met aboard ship in 1945 with King Ibn Saud, the special relationship with the desert kingdom has only grown stronger.
 The House of Saud is usually happy to sell us oil at a consistent and reasonable price and then increase production if unseemly market forces drive the world price of a barrel too high for U.S. consumers.
 In exchange we arm the Saudis to the teeth and turn a blind eye to their medieval approach to crime and punishment.

 According to Seymour Hersh the power of Prince Bandar and the Saudi lobby was so great that Bandar effectively joined the Bush administration as a virtual member of the cabinet.

 George Washington University Professor Hossein Askari blames the "power of the Saudi lobby in Washington" for the failure of the American government to defend the democracy protesters in Bahrain in 2011.
 According to Askari, "our marriage to the Al-Sauds threatens our (American) national security."